 Do you know what your credit score is?
-It’s a piece of information related to your viability to receive a loan or a credit card, it’s not always as cut and dry as a single number.
+It’s a piece of information related to your viability to receive a loan or a credit card, but it’s not always as cut and dry as a single number.
 Because there are different ways to determine an individual’s credit score, some sources or agencies will often have a different metric for the same individual.

 So, What Exactly Is A Credit Score?